MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P08-Adding-Notes/content.md

 2. Create an IBOutlet for the text field as well, name it "noteContentTextField".
 3. Add the following method:
 >
-        override func viewWillAppear() {
+        override func viewWillAppear(animated: Bool) {
+          super.viewWillAppear(animated)
           // 1
           noteTitleTextField.text = ""
           noteContentTextView.text = ""
         }

-So what is going on with this whole viewWillAppear() thing?
+So what is going on with this whole `viewWillAppear(animated: Bool)` thing?

 Every time a view controller is about to be displayed on screen, the operating system will call the `viewWillAppear()` method.
 This gives us the opportunity to execute some view controller specific code before our user's see the view controller.
 In the code above, we used that opportunity to remove the "Lorem ipsum..." text from the Display Note View Controller.